-Today you get this post from my husband's point of view.
-Mr. Fearless Dining is quite witty, and he is a die-hard peanut butter fan.
-If you want to skip the long story, straight to the recipe, and hit that big Jump to Recipe button at the top.
+Today, you get this post from my husband’s point of view.
+Mr. Fearless Dining is quite witty and a die-hard peanut butter fan.
+If you want to skip the long story, go straight to the recipe and hit that big Jump to Recipe button at the top.

 Hi Everyone, it is Mrs. Fearless Dining’s husband, David.

 It’s Christmas morning, and your kids are up faster than Santa’s sleigh sped around the world last night.
 They need some kind of breakfast to fuel the present-opening frenzy.
 There’s the usual daily breakfast stuff (blah).